ru22-14/beauty-boutique/README.md

 ### Checkout Page

+The Checkout Page has an order summary that provides the total cost information from the basket page.

+If the user is a new user then he/she has to fill the form with correct data otherwise the delivery information is prepopulated in the form if a user has it saved to their profile.
+The option for registered users to save their information to their profile is provided if they have not already done so.

 <img src="static/media/checkout-top.jpg" width="80%" align = "center"> <img src="static/media/checkout-bottom.jpg" width="80%" align = "center"> <br><br>

+At the bottom of the Checkout form there are two options for the customer if they want to checkout or adjust their basket.

+After a successfull Checkout the user is notified and leads to another page which displays information that a confirmation is sent to the user's Email along with a brief Order Summary.
+A link to the new arrivals page is also provided under the order summary.

 <img src="static/media/checkout-successfull.jpg" width="80%" align = "center"> <br>

 ### My Profile Page

+Inside My Profile the users can find the Order History and can find all the orders placed.
+There the User is also provided a form in order to update the address if need to do so.

 <img src="static/media/order-history.jpg" width="80%" align = "center"> <br>

 ### Newsletter Page

+This Page is accessable only to the Owner of this website.
+The Owner can send Newsletters regarding updates, special offers and any Upcoming events to all the Subscribers.

 <img src="static/media/newsletter.jpg" width="80%" align = "center"> <br>

+A Success message appears after sending newsletter email to the subscribers.

 <img src="static/media/newsletter-sent-msg.jpg" width="50%" align = "center"> <br>